 Many of our members provide a range of support services for survivors including supporting access to housing services, benefits advice etc although a number have reported concerns that their staff members feel ill–equipped to deal with the presentation of often complex needs.
 This is of concern given the absence of any dedicated welfare services for survivors in Britain.
 Survivors are an ageing population and many in Britain report poor physical health including mobility problems, long–term conditions including cancer, heart disease and diabetes.

 Awareness of the existence of, or needs of, survivors is low amongst British mainstream statutory services and many survivors struggle to engage with much needed health care and wraparound services.

-UPDATES ON ISSUES RELATING TO MOTHER AND BABY HOMES
+PAST UPDATES ON ISSUES RELATING TO MOTHER AND BABY HOMES

 Roderic O’Gorman TD, Minister for Children, Equality, Disability, Integration, and Youth announced that it was his intention “to publish the final Report of the Commission of Investigation into Mother and Baby Homes on the week commencing January 11th, 2021”.